AdobeDocs/experience-manager-screens.en/help/user-guide/using-command-sync.md

    >
    >To learn how to register a device, see [Device Registration](/help/user-guide/device-registration.md)

-1. For demo purposes, this example showcases a chrome device and a Windows Player as two separate devices.
+1. For demo purposes, this example showcases a Chrome device and a Windows Player as two separate devices.
 Both the devices point to the same display.
    ![image1](assets/command-sync6.png)

 ### Updating Channel Settings